 A felted-beaver bicorne hat belonging to Napoleon will be auctioned on October 27 in London.
 At the moment the hat is on display in Bonhams’ Hong Kong showrooms.
 It comes to Bonhams in Paris then to London so potential buyers will have plenty of chances to view it.

-How do we know it was Napoleon’s hat?
+How do we know this second hat for sale was Napoleon’s?

 The current owner bought the hat at a small provincial German auction house.
 He became intrigued about its origin when he found an inscription inside the hat.
 He sent it to the Musée de l’Armée at Les Invalides in Paris who confirmed that it was the right size for the Emperor’s head and the right age.
 They also pointed out that someone had cut out the hat’s leather sweatband – something that Napoleon always had done to his hats.